unattended-backpack/hierophant/README.md

 Each Contemplant is connected to 1 Hierophant.
 You're likely running a Hierophant from the [Running Hierophant](#running-hierophant) section above.
 Use your Hierophant's public ip in the `contemplant.toml` file for the `hierophant_ws_address` variable like `"ws://<public-hierophant-ip>:<hierophant-http-port>/ws"` (default Hierophant http port is `9010`).

 The GPU proof accelerator is automatically run inside a Docker container.
-If you're running Contemplant inside a Docker container see [Running inside Docker](#running-inside-docker) section.
+If you're running Contemplant inside a Docker container see [Building Hierophant and Contemplant Docker images](#building-hierophant-and-contemplant-docker-images) section.

 ## Working with multiple Contemplant config files